libp2p/js-libp2p/examples/discovery-mechanisms/README.md

 A Peer Discovery module enables libp2p to find peers to connect to.
 Think of these mechanisms as ways to join the rest of the network, as railing points.

-With these system, a libp2p node can both have a set of nodes to always connect on boot (bootstraper nodes), discover nodes through locality (e.g connected in the same LAN) or through serendipity (random walks on a DHT).
+With this system, a libp2p node can both have a set of nodes to always connect on boot (bootstraper nodes), discover nodes through locality (e.g connected in the same LAN) or through serendipity (random walks on a DHT).

 These mechanisms save configuration and enable a node to operate without any explicit dials, it will just work.
 Once new peers are discovered, their known data is stored in the peer's PeerStore.

 ## 1. Bootstrap list of Peers when booting a node

-For this demo, we will connect to IPFS default bootstrapper nodes and so, we will need to support the same set of features those nodes have, that are: TCP, mplex and NOISE.
+For this demo, we will connect to IPFS default bootstrapper nodes and so, we will need to support the same set of features those nodes have, that are: TCP, mplex, and NOISE.
 You can see the complete example at [1.js](./1.js).

 First, we create our libp2p node.